 The role included formulating research, writing and promoting strategy documents and plans, as well as managing the interface between the client and the outside world.

-I’ve now moved back into the omni-channel world of magazine publishing with AV Magazine.
+I’ve now moved back into the omni-channel world of magazine publishing with AV Magazine and Electronics Weekly.

 EXPERTISE – communicating and adding value in the following markets: Business Technology and Telecommunications, Science and the European Research Area (ERA), Health and Medicine, Marketing, and Sports (Formula One motor racing and Rowing).